mscipio/hugo_website/content/post/updated-lectures-repository.md

 +++
 math = false
-tags = ["dicom", "medical imaging", "python"] draft = false date = "2017-11-14T13:49:34+01:00"
+tags = ["lecture", "university", "medical imaging", "PET"] draft = false date = "2017-11-14T13:49:34+01:00"
-title = "updated lectures repository" summary="""How to do Blind Source Separation (BSS) using algorithms available in the Shogun Machine Learning Toolbox."""
+title = "Creation of a GitHub repository for lectures material" summary="""How to do Blind Source Separation (BSS) using algorithms available in the Shogun Machine Learning Toolbox."""
 +++